"Dignified" African migrants picture claims top photo prize

-The silhouetted figures facing seawards are straining to pick up a cheaper mobile signal from neighboring Somalia, hoping to establish a tenuous link with relatives abroad.
+The silhouetted figures facing seawards are straining to pick up a cheaper mobile signal from neighbouring Somalia, hoping to establish a tenuous link with relatives abroad.

 “So many pictures of migrants show them as bedraggled and pathetic ... but this photo is not so much romantic, as dignified,” said jury member Susan Linfield.